They want to kill the euro

 When it burst, it brought the Irish banking system to the brink of collapse.
 Ireland was forced to slash spending.

-Ireland has turned the corner and it's economy is growing again.
+Ireland has turned the corner and its economy is growing again.
 But for Redmond, the euro remains a problem.

 "The fundamental flaw is still there ... this can all happen again.
 We have no flexibility in our monetary system to deal with a shock," he said.